-How do you make the choice to incorporate certain products into your skincare regimen?
+How do you decide what products to buy for your skincare?
 This is a question I have been asking myself and others repeatedly for years, as I've always been on the quest for perfect skin.
 This quest once appeared impossible, as for years I have dealt with acne, hyper-pigmentation, and the oiliest skin ever.
 I've tried quick fix solutions with makeup, I've tried mail-order products, department store gems that were all the rave, and about every other drugstore miracle product there was.
 It wasn't until recent years that I decided to take a simpler approach to caring for my skin.
 And through much trial and error, I have learned what works for me and what doesn't.
 I would like to share with you guys the five steps in which I tackled my skin care troubles and came up with a regimen that works for me.
 Hopefully this will be of help to someone else!

 1. Research.
 This is the most important step in creating any type of routine for yourself.
 Before heading out to the store and buying whatever you see stocked on the shelves, let's do a little research first.
 The process of researching skin care options begins with asking yourself a few key questions.
 What is your skin type?
 Your skin could be dry, oily, or combination (like mine), where you experience a bit of both as the seasons change.
 Another important question would be "what is your skin care budget?"
 While many like to peruse the drugstore aisles for skin care products that are more affordable and easily accessible (also, like myself), others opt to visit department stores where there is more than likely a consultant that could help you choose the right products for your particular skin type.
 Something else people consider when making skin care purchases is if the products are organic, or as natural as possible.
 There are lines out there that will fit your specific needs, but first you have to take inventory on what you need and want out of your skin care.